hernandezhdd/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization

+Assignments for this specialization.
+C stands for course, W stands for week and A stands for assignment.

 ## About this Specialization

 The Deep Learning Specialization is a foundational program that will help you understand the capabilities, challenges, and consequences of deep learning and prepare you to participate in the development of leading-edge AI technology.